Convexity Not Required: Estimation of Smooth Moment Condition Models: Numerical and Empirical Applications

-Table \ref{tab:BLP} and Figure \ref{fig:BLPobjs} compare the performance of quasi-Newton (\textsc{bfgs}), Nelder-Mead (\textsc{nm}), Simulated-Annealing (\textsc{sa}), and Nelder-Mead after Simulated-Annealing (\textsc{sa}+\textsc{nm}), using R's default optimizer \textit{optim}, with Gauss-Newton (\textsc{gn}) for 50 different starting values.\footnote{The solution of the contraction mapping is not well defined for all values in $\Theta$, so we use the first $50$ values produced by the Sobol sequence such that $\delta_{jt}$ is finite for all $j,t$. } As reported in \citet{knittel2014}, optimization can crash often.\footnote{The optimizers will crash when the fixed point algorithms fail to return finite values.
+Table \ref{tab:BLP} and Figure \ref{fig:BLPobjs} compare the performance of quasi-Newton (\textsc{bfgs}), Nelder-Mead (\textsc{nm}), Simulated-Annealing (\textsc{sa}), and Nelder-Mead after Simulated-Annealing (\textsc{sa}+\textsc{nm}), using R's default optimizer \textit{optim}, with Gauss-Newton (\textsc{gn}) and Gradient-Descent (\textsc{gd}) for 50 different starting values.\footnote{The solution of the contraction mapping is not well defined for all values in $\Theta$, so we use the first $50$ values produced by the Sobol sequence such that $\delta_{jt}$ is finite for all $j,t$. } As reported in \citet{knittel2014}, optimization can crash often.\footnote{The optimizers will crash when the fixed point algorithms fail to return finite values.
 This is typically the case when the search direction was poorly chosen at the previous iteration.} Crashes could be avoided using error handling (try-catch statements).
-However, this may not be enough to produce accurate estimates as the next application will illustrate.\footnote{\citet{conlon2020} illustration that modifications to the fixed point algorithm and specific optimizer implementations to handle near-singularity of the Hessian can also improve performance for \textsc{bfgs}.} Only \textsc{gn} and \textsc{bfgs} systematically produce accurate estimates, but \textsc{bfgs} crashes 60\% of the time.
-Derivative-free optimizers, \textsc{nm}, \textsc{sa}, and \textsc{sa+nm}, can produce inaccurate estimates.
+However, this may not be enough to produce accurate estimates as the next application will illustrate.\footnote{\citet{conlon2020} illustrate that modifications to the fixed-point algorithm and specific optimizer implementations to handle near-singularity of the Hessian can also improve performance for \textsc{bfgs}.} Only \textsc{gn} systematically produces accurate estimates; \textsc{bfgs} crashes 46\% of the time and has one highly inaccurate estimate.
+Derivative-free optimizers (\textsc{nm}, \textsc{sa}, \textsc{sa+nm}) can produce inaccurate estimates. \textsc{gd} can be very slow to converge.
+Using a backtracking line search, \textsc{gn} converges in 11 iterations on average, compared to 8816 for \textsc{gd} -- which has a higher maximum number of iterations set at 10000, compared to 150 for \textsc{gn}.
+Increasing the maximum number of iterations for \textsc{gd} would improve the estimates at the expense of further computation time.

 Figure \ref{fig:BLPconv}, illustrates the convergence of \textsc{gn} for the first 5 starting values.
-In line with the predictions of Theorem \ref{th:global_cv_OI}, though $Q_n$ is non-convex, \textsc{gn} iterations steadily converge to the solution.
-This type of ``Gauss-Newton regression'' is related to \citet{salanie2022} who compute a two-stage least-squares estimate of a linear approximation of the BLP random coefficient model.
+In line with the predictions of Theorem \ref{th:global_cv_cs}, though $Q_n$ is non-convex, \textsc{gn} iterations steadily converge to the solution.
+This type of ``Gauss-Newton regression'' is related to \citet{salanie2022} who compute two-stage least-squares for linearized BLP.